riadjoseph/Go_Seo/README.md

 # listAnalysis
 listAnalysis displays the crawl meta data for the most recent crawl in a specified project.
 **Note:** Update the code to include your own Botify API key.
-Change the variable botify_api_token to reflect your token **Usage:** *./listAnalysis* (organisation and project name will be prompted for)
+Change the variable botify_api_token to reflect your personal token.
+**Usage:** *./listAnalysis* (organisation and project name will be prompted for)
 **Usage:** *./listAnalysis org_name project_name* # listURLs